Legal aspects of telesales and direct mail advertising

 If your organisation processes any personal information, you are required to register with the Information Commissioner’s Office (ICO).

 If any recipients of your direct mail campaigns ask to be removed from your lists, you must comply.
-Furthermore, you should check that none of the people you are intending to send marketing letters to via the post have asked not to receive direct mailing by registering with the Mail Preference Service.
+Furthermore, you should check that none of the people you are intending to send marketing letters to via the post have asked not to receive direct mailing by registering with the Mailing Preference Service.

 Marketing via text messaging (SMS) must give the user a way to opt out (e.g. by texting “STOP”).